querkmachine/beeps.website/src/blog/2023-04-27-otherkin-friendly-captchas-revisited.md

 ```
 <!-- prettier-ignore-end -->

-{% character variant="broken" %}
-The syntax highlighting is a little messed up because of the comments in the selectors.
-Don't panic, the CSS is valid.
-{% endcharacter %}

 Apply the code according to [your browser's requirements]({{ '/blog/2023-04-26-using-userstyles-in-2023/' | url }}).
 You can see if it's worked by going to the [reCAPTCHA demo](https://google.com/recaptcha/api2/demo) or [hCaptcha demo](https://accounts.hcaptcha.com/demo) pages.

 If there are other CAPTCHA systems that aren't included yet, let me know!
 I'll try and update this style to account for them.